 Which cancers can be treated by immunotherapy?

-Since immunotherapy takes advantage of your immune system’s natural power to recognize and remember cancer cells, it has the potential to be effective against every type of cancer.
+Since immunotherapy takes advantage of the immune system’s natural power to recognize and remember cancer cells, it has the potential to be effective against every type of cancer.
 Immunotherapy has already led to major advances in the treatment of many types of cancers, and has been approved as a first line of treatment for several.
 Its effectiveness has also been proven against types of cancer that have been historically resistant to chemotherapies and radiation treatments.

 The promise of immunotherapy

 Every patient should determine, in consultation with their oncologist and care team, the cancer treatment path that’s right for them, whether that be chemotherapy, immunotherapy, or a combination of these or other types of cancer treatments.
-Understanding the difference between immunotherapy and chemotherapy is the first step towards making the right decision and finding the best treatment options available.
+Understanding the difference between immunotherapy and chemotherapy is the first step toward making the right decision and finding the best treatment options available.

-Whether or not it’s the right treatment for you, spreading awareness of the cutting edge science is an important part of supporting continued research toward a cure.
+Whether or not it’s the right treatment for individual patients, spreading awareness of the cutting edge science is an important part of supporting continued research toward a cure.
 Learn more about why immunotherapy matters and how CRI’s innovation and research has shaped the progress of immunotherapy treatments.
-We couldn’t make progress in the world of cancer treatment without your help—contribute to continued breakthroughs in cancer research and treatment options by making a donation to CRI today.
+We couldn’t make progress in the world of cancer treatment without help—contribute to continued breakthroughs in cancer research and treatment options by making a donation to CRI today.